tibbe/talks/stanford-2011/performance.md

 * Any expression whose value is required to decide which RHS to evaluate, must be evaluated.

-These two properties allows us to use "back-to-front" analysis (known as demand/strictness analysis) to figure which arguments a function is strict in.
+These two properties allow us to use "back-to-front" analysis (known as demand/strictness analysis) to figure which arguments a function is strict in.